bobbwhy/write-pointers/README.md

 #### Delete an in-use Write Id:
 ```
-// returns true if an in-use record was deleted, false if no record to be deleted
+// returns the id that was deleted if an in-use record was deleted,
+// OR false if no record to be deleted
 let didThisDelete = writePointer.delete()
 ```